jll63/yomm2/REFERENCE.md

 Register a class.

-Every class that is used as a virtual parameter, and its subclasses, must be registered with `YOMM2_CLASS`, along with its base classes.
+Every class that potentially takes part in a method call must be registered with `YOMM2_CLASS`.
+This means all classes that are marked with `virtual_`, and all their subclasses.
+Each class registration must list the base classes that may be involved in method calls.

 `register_class` is an alias for `YOMM2_CLASS` created by header `yorel/yomm2/cute.hpp`.